Management of Hypertension Without Drugs

 • Fat-free chips per day.

-• Do not take more than five servings of sweets or sweetened beverages per week.
+• Take at most five servings of sweets or sweetened beverages per week.

 4) Sodium Intake:

-Restriction of dietary sodium is one of the most useful methods of controlling hypertension.
-This fact should be emphasized because of the increasing use of fast foods, which have high salt content.
-It has to be admitted that this cannot be achieved easily.
+Dietary sodium restriction is one of the most useful methods of controlling hypertension.
+This fact should be emphasized because of the increasing use of fast foods with high content.
+It has to be admitted that this can only be achieved with effort.
 Norman Kaplan, a renowned cardiologist, gives the following practical suggestions.

 5) Alcohol: